25 noticias 250929 design course

 Organization: Department of Chemistry and CQM.

-person add FILL1 wght400 GRAD0 opsz48 Registration until 04th July 2025.
+person add FILL1 wght400 GRAD0 opsz48 Registration until 09th July 2025 (new deadline!)

 Requirements: Admission restricted to undergraduate students of the Biochemistry course (1st Cycle, University of Madeira).